pablodecm/phd_thesis/src/104_chapter_4.md

 the [lwtnn]{.smallcaps} open-source library [@daniel_hay_guest_2018_1482645],
 a low-overhead C++ based interface used for the integration of DeepCSV did not support multi-input models with recurrent layers at the time.

+An alternative path to integrate DeepJet into production was required.
+Given than [TensorFlow]{.smallcaps} backend is based on the C++ programming language and a basic interface to evaluating training was also provided, the direct evaluation of machine learning model using its native [TensorFlow]{.smallcaps} backend was chosen as the best alternative.
+In addition, this way the integration effort and basic interface developed could be re-used in future deep learning use cases in the CMS experiment (e.g. large radius jet tagging), leading to the development of the CMSSSW-DNN module [@marcel_cmssw].
+The integration process was made more challenging due to the difficulty recovering the same features at reconstruction level, the strict memory requirements and multi-threading conflicts.
+After resolving all the mentioned issues [@pablodecm_deepjet], the output of the DeepJet model at production was verified to match that of the training framework [@markus_deepjet] to numerical precision.
+The successful integration, that is currently in use, facilitated the measurement of DeepJet b-tagging performance on data for the main discriminator working points, as shown in [Figure @fig:DeepJet_b_performance].